 For simplicity, we here employ a similar experimental setting with \cite{Mihana2019}, i.e., the two-armed bandit problem.
 In \cite{Mihana2019}, the two coupled lasers were applied to the two-armed bandit problem.
 Different from the numerical experiments above, we employ $\kappa_1$ and $\kappa_2$ as the control parameters instead of the initial optical frequency detuning $\Delta f_{\mathrm{ini}}$.
 Then, we set $\Delta f_{\mathrm{ini}} = 0 \, \mathrm{Hz}$ and vary $\kappa_1$ and $\kappa_2$; the other parameter values are the same as in Table~\ref{tab_parameters}.

 Since the experimental setting for the reinforcement learning is similar to that in \cite{Mihana2019}, we explain the key points briefly.
 Figure~\ref{fig_slot} shows the setting.
 The first and second lasers are assigned to two slot machines, respectively.
-When the first (second) laser is the leader, the first (second) slot machine is selected.
+When Laser 1 (or Laser 2) is the leader, the first (or second) slot machine is selected.
 The selected slot machine yields one of the results, hit or miss, and the result affects the control parameters $\kappa_1$ and $\kappa_2$, i.e., $\Delta \kappa \equiv \kappa_1 - \kappa_2$.
 The value of $\Delta\kappa(t)$ is updated as follows:

 where $k$ is a step width, and $TA(t)$ is a threshold adjuster value.
 The value of $TA(t)$ is updated as

 where $a$ is a memory parameter, and $Z(t)$ is defined from the result of the slot machine.
 Let $\overline{P}_i$ be the estimated hit probabilities of the $i$-th slot machine, i.e.,